mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 As I dipped my toes in, my early experiences with LGBTQIAP culture were jarring and honestly --- as in the case of the penis fairy (??) roving Seattle Pride to grace spectators by the tap of a wand affixed with a tiny plastic pointer --- sometimes a little disconcerting.

-By no coincidence, I knew next to nothing of the conditions LGBTQIAP culture had arisen from.
+By no coincidence to my befuddlement, I knew next to nothing of the conditions LGBTQIAP culture had arisen out of.
 The connection is summed up nicely by, of all things, this excerpt from a [satirical piece](https://www.theonion.com/gay-pride-parade-sets-mainstream-acceptance-of-gays-bac-1819566014) on [The Onion](https://www.theonion.com/).

 > "After centuries of oppression as an 'invisible' segment of society, gays, emboldened by the 1969 Stonewall uprising, took to the streets in the early '70s with an 'in-your-face' attitude.